2moe/clg/docs/Readme.md

 ### Q: What is this used for?

-A: It's convenient for Rust to output logs to the Web/Node.js/Deno console.
+A: Output logs to the Web/Node.js/Deno console in Rust.

 ### Q: Why not use the standard library directly?